company website

 your company website

-The social media sites work to drive out your message farther to the masses.
+Your website, again, serves as the home base of your company communication.
+The social media sites help to drive out your message farther to the masses.

 1. Post on your site